citation-file-format/cffconvert-github-action/README.md

     name: "cffconvert"
     runs-on: ubuntu-latest
     steps:
-      # This step checks out a copy of your repository.
       - uses: actions/checkout@v2
+        name: Check out a copy of the repository

       - uses: citation-file-format/cffconvert-github-action@master
+        name: Check whether the citation metadata from CITATION.cff is equivalent to that in .zenodo.json
         with:
           WORKDIR: tests/zenodo-missing/
           FAILURE_EXPECTED: '1'